 -- Based on the study, the bureau also estimated that state and local tax revenue generated by the industry saves each Lancaster County household $924 annually in such taxes.

-Conducted by the respected industry analysts at Tourism Economics, the report outlines why organizations like the PA Dutch CVB are crucial (the buying power to consistently deliver a destination-wide message), and the substantial detriments of inadequate funding.
-Through an analysis of key performance indicators and comparative regional market share, the study also finds that the bureau is succeeding in its marketing outreach and then describes the economic impact of that success, the highlights of which are noted above.
+Conducted by the respected industry analysts at Tourism Economics, the report outlines why organizations like the PA Dutch CVB are crucial (the buying power to consistently deliver a destination-wide message) and the substantial detriments of inadequate funding, through an analysis of key performance indicators.

 Lancaster County is a wonderful blend of urban style and rural splendor, with many rich cultures from the Amish to the arts.
 Travelers can take in our vibrant downtown city life – with galleries, great dining, specialty shops, and live music – or explore surrounding towns and villages to get a sampling of the heritage, food, craftsmanship, and attractions for which Lancaster is famous.
 Visit us at www.discoverlancaster.com.